Manage hosted tile layers

 • Use the replacement layer—Use this option if you don't need a new layer to store archived content.
 The replacement layer is retained for future updates.

-7. If you want to import an updated thumbnail, summary, description, and tags from the replacement layer, scroll down and enable Replace item information.
+7. To import an updated thumbnail, summary, description, and tags from the replacement layer, scroll down and enable Replace item information.

 9. Once you are satisfied with all the layers, click Replace to perform the replacement operation.